Development Advisor, Merced County Office of Education: Early Education in Merced, CA

 Manager with the Technical Assistance Dept, Child Care Services in Durham, NC

-Diana is a Chapel Hill native and holds a B.A. in Psychology and M.S.
+Diana is a Chapel Hill native and holds a B.A. in Psychology and an M.S.
 Degree in Child Development with a concentration in adult education from East Carolina University.
-Diana resides with her family in Raleigh, NC.
-In her personal time, she enjoys yoga, traveling to the coast, and dining at local restaurants.
+She lives with her 13-year-old daughter in Raleigh, NC where she enjoys food from all over the world, dancing, yoga, and vintage shopping.

 Owner/Director, Beary Cherry Tree Child Care Center in Greater New Orleans

-Owner/Founder, Simple Solutions Educational Services in Frankfurt, IL
+Owner/Founder, Simple Solutions Educational Services in Frankfort, IL

-Angela Searcy holds a B.A. degree and teacher certifications in English and secondary education, a M.S. degree in early childhood development from the Erikson Institute, and a Doctorate of Education.
-Her research centers around brain-based learning as assessed by the CLASS and aggressive behaviors in Head Start preschool children in Illinois.
-Angela has over 25 years of experience at all levels of education and is currently an adjunct online faculty and continuing education instructor at Erikson Institute, a professional development provider at Teaching Strategies LLC, and the owner and founder of Simple Solutions Educational Services a professional development company.
+Angela Searcy holds a B.A. degree and teacher certifications in English and secondary education, an M.S. degree in early childhood development from the Erikson Institute, with a specialization in Infant Studies, and a Doctorate of Education with a specialization in assessment and response to intervention.
+Her research centers around brain-based learning as assessed by the CLASS and aggressive behaviors in preschool children in Illinois.

-The CLASS Advisory Community Board is a group of CLASS champions that helps Teachstone determine the priorities and direction for growing and supporting the greater CLASS Community.
-Community Board members have several commonalities: they all have some kind of CLASS credential, actively deliver training or coaching, possess years of experience using CLASS, and consistently demonstrate CLASS advocacy.
+The CLASS Community Advisory Board is a group of CLASS champions that helps Teachstone determine the priorities and direction for growing and supporting the greater CLASS Community.
+Community Board members have several commonalities: they all have some kind of CLASS credential, possess years of experience using CLASS, and consistently demonstrate CLASS advocacy.
 Members represent diversity across the field of early childhood education, including geographic representation, areas of childhood development expertise, and business/program affiliations.

 Board members are CLASS champions who view Teachstone as a valuable partner in creating better outcomes for children.
 They consistently seek opportunities to develop CLASS awareness and buy-in across the educational landscape and build relationships with other CLASS advocates in the field.
-Look for them in the field as they conduct local trainings, deliver conference presentations, write for the Teachstone blog, and interact with the online CLASS Community.
+Look for them in the field as they conduct local trainings, deliver conference presentations, write for the Teachstone blog, and interact with the Facebook CLASS Community and CLASS Learning Community.